Samyang7/contacts/README.md

 This project was created by ReactJs using material-UI

 ## How to run

-In the project directory, you need to run:
+clone this project to your local computer and run the following commend under the project directory.

 ### `yarn install`
-to install the dependency
+install the dependency

 ### `yarn start`